menu

 Demographics

-The citizens of Lake Huntington are very well educated compared to the average community in the nation: 38.65% of adults in Lake Huntington have a bachelor's degree or even advanced degree.
+The education level of Lake Huntington citizens is very high relative to the national average among all cities (21.84%): 38.65% of adults in Lake Huntington have a bachelor's degree or even advanced degree.

 Lake Huntington is a somewhat ethnically-diverse town.
 The people who call Lake Huntington home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lake Huntington residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Lake Huntington include German, Irish, Italian, French Canadian, and Polish.